BaldrOdinson/credit_card_validation/README.md

-# credit_card_validation
+# test
-validate Credit Card number
+some simple tasks